mitchellmunderwood/Employee-Directory-React/README.md

          alt="MIT License">
 </p>

-Employee-Directory is licensed under the terms of the [MIT License](https://opensource.org/licenses/MIT) and is available for free.
+Employee-Directory-React is licensed under the terms of the [MIT License](https://opensource.org/licenses/MIT) and is available for free.

 <br/>